ThymeApp/thyme/README.md

 - Create date, start and end time
 - Create projects and sub-projects
 - Assign timesheet entry to a project
+- Reports of total time spent per project
 - Export / Import data
 - Saves to localStorage of the browser

 ## Future features

-- Reports of total time spent
 - Improved timesheet listing
+- Save and sync data in the clouds

 ---